A new notion of dimension for dynamical systems and shift embeddability: Introduction

 Let $\Phi:X\to X$ be a homeomorphism of a compact metric space.
 The \emph{shift embeddability} or \emph{sampling-rate problem} is the following: Under what conditions do there exists a finite number of continuous real-valued functions $f_1,\ldots,f_d:X \to \mathbb{R}$ so that a point $x \in X$ can be uniquely recovered by sampling the values of the $f_1,\ldots,f_d$ along the orbit of $x$?
 Formally, the shift embeddability problem for $\Phi:X \to X$ asks if there exists $d \in \mathbb{N}$ and a continuous function $f:X \to \mathbb{R}^d$ such that the function $f^\mathbb{Z}:X \to (\mathbb{R}^d)^\Z$ is injective, where $f^\mathbb{Z}$ is given by $f^\mathbb{Z}(x)_n: =f(\Phi^n(x))$.
 If there exists $d \in \N$ and $f:X \to \mathbb{R}^d$ as above, we say that $\Phi$ is \emph{shift embeddable}, and in this case refer to the smallest possible $d \in \N$ as the \emph{minimal sampling rate} for $\Phi$.

-In the presence of finite orbits, classical dimension theory immediately confronts us with obstructions: Shift embeddablity of $\Phi$ implies that for every $k \in \mathbb{N}$ the the set of $k$-periodic points must be finite dimensional.
-In fact, $\dim(\Fix(\Phi^k))$ must be bounded from above by a linear function in $k$ for a shift-embedable $\Phi$.
+In the presence of finite orbits, classical dimension theory immediately confronts us with obstructions: Shift embeddablity of $\Phi$ implies that for every $k \in \mathbb{N}$ the set of $k$-periodic points must be finite dimensional.
+In fact, embeddablity of $\Phi$ implies

-Under the additional assumption that the dimension of the space $X$ is finite, it was shown by Gutman, extending Jawarski's previous work, that there are no additional obstructions to shift embeddablity beyond those coming from $\dim(\Fix(\Phi^k))$ \cite{MR3407186,MR4846801}.
+Under the additional assumption that the dimension of the space $X$ is finite, it was shown by Gutman, extending Jawarski's previous work, that there are no additional obstructions to shift embeddablity beyond \eqref{eq:fix_finite}.

 For many years it was not known if there are additional obstructions for shift embeddablity of a dynamical system.
 Near the end of the 20th century Lindenstrauss and Weiss \cite{MR1749670} discovered that \emph{mean dimension} poses such an obstruction.
 The mean dimension of a homeomorphism is a numerical invariant introduced by Gromov that can take arbitrary values in $[0,+\infty]$.
 We will recall a definition of mean dimension later.
 For now let us say that it can be thought of as a crossbreeding of Lebesgue covering dimension of a topological space and the and topological entropy of a continuous self-map.
 Lindenstrauss and Weiss showed that if $\Phi$ has minimal sampling rate $d$, then the mean dimension of $\Phi$ cannot exceed $d$, and that for any $ d\in [0,+\infty]$ there exist a minimal homeomorphism $\Phi:X \to X$ whose mean dimension is equal to $d$.
 In a subsequent paper \cite{MR1793417} Lindenstrauss proved that for a class of homeomorphisms that includes all minimal homeomorphism and is closed under extensions, finite mean dimension is a necessarily and sufficient condition for finiteness of the minimal sampling rate.